Gota7/Citric-Composer/docs/specs/seq.md

 |Block|Label Block (Reference Type: 0x5001)|

 ## Data Block Body (Magic: DATA)
 Contains only raw sequence data.
 See the [Sequence Data Specification](specs/seqData.md) for details.
 Padded to 0x20 bytes.
+It's important to note that the sequence data is always big endian for the Wii U and 3ds, but little endian for the Switch.

 | **Offset** | **Type** | **Description** |
 |------------|----------|-----------------|